DBChoco/Muezzin/README.md

 ### macOS
 From the  <a href="https://github.com/DBChoco/MuezzinPrayerTimes/releases/latest"><strong>download page</strong></a>, select the .DMG installer.
 Download it and install it.
+Some versions might not have .DMG versions, you should then go look at an earlier version.

 Same problem as the Windows installer
 > You might receive a warning, that is because the app is not signed and I do not have the money to do so.
 The app is completely safe, you can read through the source code or have a trusted friend do it for you, all the code is <b>Open-Source</b>.